steadybit/action-kit/README.md

 ## Registering and Discovering Attacks

-New attacks are discovered from attack index(es) queried by http.
+New attacks are discovered from attack index(es) queried by HTTP.
 These indexes must be declared to the agents using environment variables:

 ```shell
 # Attack index to query